Country Living in a Cariboo Valley

 You can also cheat and steal a couple potatoes while they are growing.

 After they flower, I sometimes just feel around in the soil and grab a couple.
-They taste awesome when they are fresh out of the garden.
+They taste awesome when they are fresh out of the garden and have a better texture than store-bought.

 Don’t disturb the plant too much, and it will just keep on growing.
 Take a few potatoes for dinner from several plants instead of taking them all from one.